-If you are using a program that has its own volume control, make sure the volume control is properly set.
+- If you are using a program that has its own volume control, make sure the volume control is properly set.
 See the program's help file for more information.
-The volume may have been turned off by the Fn+F2 keys.
-Press them once again.
+The volume may have been turned off by the muting button.
+Press the button once again.
 The volume may have been minimized by the Fn+F3 keys.
-Keep pressing the Fn+F4 keys to turn up the volume loud enough to hear sound.
-Check the Windows volume controls by clicking the volume icon on the taskbar.
-What should I do if my external speakers do not work?
-Check the suggestions in What should I do if I do not hear sound from the built-in speakers? (page 187).
-Make sure your speakers are properly connected and the volume is turned up loud enough to hear sound.
-Make sure your speakers are designed for computer use.
-If your speakers have a muting button, set the button to off.
-If your speakers require external power, make sure the speakers are connected to a power source.
-See the manual that
+Keep pressing the Fn+F4 keys to turn up the volume loud - ☐ Check the Windows volume controls by clicking the volume icon on the taskbar. - Your sound output device may have been incorrectly configured.
+To change the sound output device, see How do I change the sound output device? (page 198).